-ITEM 5:Discussion about Design GuidelinesApplicant/Owner:Town of JeromeRecommendation:Discussion/possible directionPrepared by:John Knight, Zoning Administrator
+Applicant/Owner: Town of Jerome

+Recommendation: Discussion/possible direction Prepared by: John Knight, Zoning Administrator

-Background and summary: The entire Town limits were designated as a National Historic Landmark in 1967.
-In the 1970s, the Town adopted a zoning ordinance, created a design review board, and developed approval criteria for new development.
-The Board serves the role of a Historic Preservation Commission and reviews all new development to ensure compatibility with the historic character of the town and neighboring structures.
+Background and summary: The entire town limits were designated as a National Historic Landmark in 1967.
+In the 1970s, the Town adopted a zoning ordinance, created a design review board, and developed approval criteria for new development and modifications to existing structures.
+The Design Review Board (DRB) also serves as the historic preservation commission and reviews all new projects to ensure compatibility with the historic character of the town and neighboring structures.
 The approval criteria are contained in Section 304.F.
 Most of the criteria state that proposed projects should be "visually compatible with buildings, structures and places to which it is visually related."